 Despite all these measures, your topmost priority is to determine the condition that’s causing your loose bowel movement.
 Thus, visiting the hospital for a thorough physical assessment is a must.

-Although we just talked about chronic diarrhea as a sign of cancer, it’s crucial to understand that, in most cases, diarrhea comes with other bowel changes.
+Although we have just talked about chronic diarrhea as a sign of cancer, it’s crucial to understand that, in most cases, diarrhea comes with other bowel changes.

 Let’s take this scenario: a patient with colon cancer may have bouts of alternating constipation and diarrhea.
 This means that for a certain period, they’ll suffer from difficulty in passing stool, and then they’ll experience loose, watery bowel movement.